jakewvincent/mkdnflow.nvim/README.md

 5. [Completion of file links and bib-based references (for nvim-cmp)](#-completion-for-nvim-cmp)

 #### Announcements
 12/12/23: Mkdnflow no longer requires the `luautf8` lua rock as a dependency.
-UTF-8 characters can be used as [custom to-do symbols](#to_do-dictionary-like-table) out of the box, and table formatting will work out of the box when the table contains UTF-8 characters.
+UTF-8 characters can be used as [custom to-do markers](#to_do-dictionary-like-table) out of the box, and table formatting will work out of the box when the table contains UTF-8 characters.

 ## 📝 Description